 Competitions can be a way of improving your photography by listening to the judge's comments and suggestions about the images.
 (But remember it is one person's opinion and you may not always agree!)
 Competitions are not for everyone and you do not have to enter competitions if you prefer not to, though most members enjoy watching club competition evenings whether they have entered or not.

 Two trophies for success in competitions, the Photographer of the Year Award and the Tony Cutting Trophy, are awarded at the AGM at the end of the season.
+(See the Competition Rules for how these are awarded.)
+Programmed Club competitions (Usually 5 in total throughout the year)

 Members can enter a maximum of 3 images for the club competitions.
 Please read the competition rules which are downloadable here: Competition Rules